MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/StateMachine/Step10.md

 Now, some people are under the misimpression that you turn your brain off when doing TDD and never do any design.
 But that would be foolish.
 Let's think hard about the states, the transitions, the data-flow.

-Here's what I think:  there are really only two states.
+So, as I see it we need to track two things:  1) whether we're on the first roll of a frame or the second roll, and 2) how many bonus rolls are pending.
+So there are two possibilities: we either combine these two requirements into a whole bunch of little states, or we keep them separate, with just a couple of states, but with an additional class that handles all the bonus roll logic.

+Option A:

+With an additional class that handles all the bonus roll logic, we would only need a couple of state classes.
 Either we're waiting for the bowler to roll his first throw or (if it's not a strike) we're waiting for his second throw.

-We could call it something like
+We could call them, for instance:
 - WaitingForFirstRoll, WaitingForSecondRoll
 - OnFirstRoll, OnSecondRoll
 - RolledOne, RolledTwo
 - etc.

 I like the first one, personally, but C# people might like the second option as it's similar to C#'s event-driven model.
 You can use any names you want, but I'll stick to my choice from here on in.

+Option B:

+The other option is to incorporate the bonus roll logic right into the states.
+In this case, we would have classes named like:
+- WaitingForFirstRollWith0Bonuses
+- WaitingForFirstRollWith1Bonus
+- WaitingForSecondRollWith0Bonuses
+- etc.
+We'll end up with a ton of little classes, but hopefully they'll be really simple.

+<br><br>

 Now, we have another decision to make:  how will we implement the state machine?